Home / Learn About Encaustic / Famous Encaustic Paintings: A Journey Through Art History

 Ancient Encaustic Paintings | Fayum Mummy Portraits

-Probably the most famous encaustic paintings are the Fayum Funeral Portraits.
-I had read about them so I was pleased to see some in the museum.
-The panels are so well-preserved.
+I read about them beforehand so I was happy to see some in the museum.
 This mummy is intact with the panel inserted over the face.

 Mummy with an Inserted Panel Portrait of a Youth from 1st Century A.D.

-Just walking around galleries studying these famous encaustic paintings and reading the accompanying text can be an art education.
+Visiting galleries like MOMA and the Met offers a profound appreciation for this extraordinary medium.
+Just walking around galleries viewing these famous encaustic paintings and reading the accompanying text can be an art education.

 Sources: